caltechlibrary/cl-js/README.md

 ----------------------------

 The `CL-*.js` library is limited to web browser environment running on evergreen web browser.
-If you're using the functions defined in `CL-fields.js` You'll need to have Handlebars available.

 Getting help